Unmanic/unmanic-documentation/docs/guides/basic_auth_nginx.md

 ## Nginx Config

 Now we'll be going over the nginx config.
-On Debian site configurations go into `/etc/nginx/sites-available/`
+On Debian, site configurations go into `/etc/nginx/sites-available/`
 Create a new file under that directory

 Open the file in your preferred editor and insert the following content: